 When I mention my trip to Solvang, the first thing that people bring up is Aebleskiver.
-They don’t always remember the name, but they do remember how good they are.
+Naturally, the aebleskiver recipe was something I had to have.
+People don’t always remember the name of this treat, but they do remember how good they are.

 During the annual Danish Days festival in Solvang, a big tent is set up in the street and thousands of Aebleskiver are served to locals and tourists.
 You can get them year round inside The Solvang Restaurant or at their take out window.